Sebstep/ayyaDocBot/README.md

 - `src`: python scripts
   - `docbot.py`: runs the chatbot; can create the local index if it doesn't exist
   - `localModelDownlaod.py`: download llms from huggingface
-  - `storageLogistics.py`: function to create or append to local index
+  - `storageLogistics.py`: functions to build or update the local index

 ## Roadmap

 - [x] Create local index of documents
 - [x] Create working Q&A pipeline for documents in the local index
 - [ ] Make it possible to insert new documents into existing local index (rather than always building an entirely new index)
+- [ ] Setup more extensive metadata for the local index to improve results
-- [ ] Change the chunking and node creation of documents (books) from length-based to by-paragraph
+- [ ] Change the chunking and node creation of documents (books) from length-based to by-paragraph?
 - [ ] Switch LLM from OpenAI-API to local model (llama2 / vicuna / bloom / etc.)
-- [ ] Switch local vector database to e.g., "faiss" or "chromaDB"
+- [ ] Switch local vector database to (e.g., "faiss" or "chromaDB")
 - [ ] Attach a continuous learning database that grows over time
 - [ ] Add guardrails

 # Documentations